 Nationally, the charity Unseen, which operates the Modern Slavery and Exploitation Helpline, has reported a 125% increase in the number of cases of potential exploitation in the care sector, between quarter 1 of 2022 and quarter 1 of 2023.
-The Helpline's 2023 annual report highlighted a 30% rise in contact related to potential modern slavery in the care sector compared to 2022, identifying 918 potential victims.

 In Greater Manchester, the Integrated Care System is working with Greater Manchester Combined Authority, Greater Manchester Police and Adult Safeguarding Boards, as well as linking into the Good Employment Charter, Care Quality Commission, Local Authorities and Age Friendly Greater Manchester to explore and tackle the issue.